-According to the specialists, the new law has many problems.
-Instead of improving transparency and equity, it creates negative incentives that increase the corruption of the political finance system.
+According to specialists, instead of improving transparency and equity, the law creates negative incentives that increase the corruption of the political finance system.
 For instance, it establishes a low limit for private donations, which leads to illegal methods of funding.
-Moreover, the law unified parties´ ordinaries and electoral campaigns bank accounts, increasing the complexity to track money.
+Moreover, the law unified parties´ ordinary and electoral campaigns bank accounts, increasing the complexity to track money.

-Also, the parties’ own advertising spaces were prohibited, having access only to advertising spaces provided by the State.
-Furthermore, State advertising is unregulated, which, on the one hand, gives the government the opportunity to use those advertising spaces with electoral goals.
-On the other hand, it opened a broad margin of governmental discretion to influence the media through the assignment or cancellation of official advertising funds.
+Also, the parties’ own advertising spaces were prohibited, limiting their access only to advertising spaces provided by the State.
+Furthermore, State advertising is unregulated, which, on the one hand, gives the government the opportunity to use advertising spaces with electoral goals, while on the other, it opened a broad margin of governmental discretion to influence the media through the assignment or cancellation of official advertising funds.